disanv03/c_scripts/the_c_programming_language/quotes.md

 ## The C programming Language, Kernighan & Ritchie (1978)

+- Basics:
+   - variables and constants
+   -  arithmetic
+   -  control flow
+   -  functions
-- basics: variables and constants, arithmetic, control flow, functions, rudiments of input and output.
+   -  rudiments of input and output.

+- Writing bigger programs:
+    - pointers
+    - structures
+    - rich set of operators
+    - several control-flow statements
-- writing bigger programs: pointers, structures, rich set of operators, several control-flow statements, and the standard library.
+    - and the standard library.

+##### Introduction

 > "A sequence of characters in double quotes, like "hello, world\n", is called a character string or string constant"